-Philadelphia, PA - The birthplace of America.
+Philadelphia, PA - Philly is the birthplace of America.
 The city has enough history, art, culture, food, vibrant neighborhoods, parks, and political landmarks to fill web, newspaper and magazine pages from now until the convention.

 10 Philly Facts You Probably Don’t Know

 - One-quarter of the U.S. population lives within a five-hour drive of Philadelphia.

 - The fast-growing Indego bike-share program launched in spring 2015 and in less than nine months accommodated 400,000 rides—with 85% of them taken by locals, making Philadelphia’s program a model for other cities including Los Angeles and Chicago.

 - The city was the first destination in the world to air a gay-themed television commercial in 2004.
 It was part of the campaign Philadelphia – Get Your History Straight and Your Nightlife Gay.

 - Philadelphia is known as the City of Murals.
 Started as an anti-graffiti initiative in the 1980s, the City of Philadelphia Mural Arts Program has created 3,800 larger-than-life works and is the most influential mural arts organization in the world.